kaan-keskin/software-architecture-notes/Software-Architecture-Extra-Topics-I.md

 **The notion of structured programming became almost synonymous with “goto elimination.”**

+#### Unstructured Programming

+**Unstructured Programming is a type of programming that generally executes in sequential order i.e., these programs just not jumped from any line of code and each line gets executed sequentially.**

+It is also known as non-structured programming that is capable of creating turning-complete algorithms.

+#### Structured Programming

+**Structured Programming is a type of programming that generally converts large or complex programs into more manageable and small code of pieces.**

+These small codes of pieces are usually known as **functions** or **modules** or **sub-programs** of large complex programs.

+It is known as modular programming and minimizes the chances of function affecting another.

 Structured programs are clearer, easier to debug and change, and more likely to be bug-free.

 We can summarize the structured programming paradigm as follows: